Do you love lighthouses, seafood, beer, and rocky coastline views? If so, I can’t think of a better place to visit than Portland, Maine!

 - Odyssey Whale Watch—Spot whales, seals, and sharks as they travel through Casco Bay, or go on a seasonal puffin-watching excursion.

-- Casco Bay Line—Go on a sunrise or sunset cruise with scenic views of popular landmarks in Casco Bay.
+- Casco Bay Lines—Go on a sunrise or sunset cruise with scenic views of popular landmarks in Casco Bay.

-Allagash Brewing Company is one of the most well-known breweries from Portland, known for their Allagash White.
-We loved spending time in the outdoorsy, tree-lined environment during our time at Allagash, and my husband loved their cask-poured Nocturna, a silky stout aged in bourbon barrels with vanilla beans.
-We also visited Foundation Brewing Company, just across the street, and I enjoyed their nutty brown ale, Burnside.
+Allagash Brewing Company is one of the most well-known breweries in Portland, known for their Allagash White.
+We loved spending time in the outdoorsy environment during our time at Allagash, and my husband loved their cask-poured Nocturna, a silky stout aged in bourbon barrels with vanilla beans.
+We also visited Foundation Brewing Company across the street, and I liked their nutty brown ale, Burnside.

 Downtown Portland also has tons of microbreweries and brewpubs.
 We enjoyed visiting Oxbow Blending & Bottling when we were in Downtown Portland.
 I ordered their Blueberry Deluxe, a farmhouse ale aged with Maine blueberries, and it was so smooth and tasty!

-Personally, we preferred to do a “self-guided” brewery tour, so we could pick and choose the breweries we wanted to visit over several days.
-However, you can also go on a guided beer tour in Portland with a tour company, like Maine Beer Tours.
+Personally, we preferred to do a “self-guided” brewery tour, so we could pick and choose the breweries we wanted to visit over a span of several days.
+You can read my blog post about all the best breweries in Portland, Maine, to choose your favorites for a self-guided tour.
+However, you can also go on a guided beer tour in Portland, like this Portland Brewery Bus Tour or Old Port Tasting Tour!

 Have you ever wished for a restaurant where french fries are the main meal?
 If so, you’ll love Duckfat—a family-owned Portland restaurant in Old Port that churns out delicious, seasoned hand-cut Belgian fries and homemade dipping sauces, like pesto mayo and truffle ketchup.
 And yes, hence the name, all their fries are fried in duck fat!

-You don’t have to look far for fantastic seafood in Portland.
+You don’t have to look far for amazing seafood in Portland.
 But I’d highly recommend Luke’s Lobster for the laid-back vibes, great views, excellent service, and fresh seafood!